roderickjackson-bradley/socket_io_app/work/w08/d1/03-intro-to-django-models/intro-to-django-models.md

 ## On to the Code!

-Time to add some of this ORM magic to the _CatCollector_ app!
+Time to add some of this ORM magic to the  Cat Collector app!

 Currently, we are "faking" the data with a `list` of cats.

-Time to update `main_app/views.py`...
+Time to update **main_app/views.py**...

 First let's be sure to remove the `class Cat...` and the `cats` list.